18F/development-guide/_pages/apis.md

 ## Just use JSON

-[JSON](https://en.wikipedia.org/wiki/JSON) is an excellent, widely supported transport format, suitable for many web APIs.
+{% include components/tag-standard.html %} [JSON](https://en.wikipedia.org/wiki/JSON) is an excellent, widely supported transport format, suitable for many web APIs.

 Supporting JSON and only JSON is a practical default for APIs, and generally reduces complexity for both the API provider and consumer.